logseq/logseq/android/README.md

 ## Installation:
 * Download Android studio [^1] and SDK (newer than 30) tools
-   Notes: for M1 MacBook users.
+   Note: for M1 MacBook users.
    - Download version **Mac with Apple Chip**
    - unzip it and move **Android Studio.app** file to **Applications**, or you will get the following error later.
      ```